bozsahin/ccglab-models/README.md

 Other files are auxiliary.

-These grammars are separated from <a href="https://github.com/bozsahin/ccglab-grammars">ccglab-grammars</a> source code for easier update.
+These grammars are separated from <a href="https://github.com/bozsahin/ccglab-grammars">ccglab-grammars</a> source code to address two different worlds easier, namely linguists and computational linguists/cognitive scientists.

 -Cem Bozsahin